Scalingo/documentation/_posts/platform/app/2000-01-01-sticky-sessions.md

 Set-Cookie: sc-sticky-session=GCLlOQs/Ttbrq5u1Y76yc4mI0uJjTE8vpoOUS/RG5jo=; Expires=Thu, 22-Mar-18 17:51:09 GMT; Max-Age=86400; Domain=my-app.scalingo.io; Path=/; HttpOnly
 ```

-If the cookie is not correctly sent back, the request may be routed to another
+If the cookie is not correctly sent back, the request may be routed to another backend `web`
-backend `web` container.
+container.

-## Disclaimers
+### Sticky Session Cookie Invalidation

-* If one of the container becomes unhealthy, because it has crashed or because
+* If one of the container becomes unhealthy, because it has crashed or because it is overloaded, our
-  it is overloaded, our routers will quarantine it and the sticky session cookie
-  will be invalidated.
+  routers will quarantine it and the sticky session cookie will be invalidated.

-* Each operation changing the routing rules of the application will invalidate
+* Each operation changing the routing rules of the application will invalidate current cookies and
-  current cookies and end-users will receive a new version of the cookie and will
+  end-users will receive a new version of the cookie and will be routed to a new instance.
+More
-  be routed to a new instance.
-More precisely, those operations made on your app will invalidate current cookies:
+  precisely, those operations made on your app will invalidate current cookies:
   * Deployment
   * Restart
   * Scaling

-* Applications hosted on the platform can be cycled at any time for internal
+* Applications hosted on the platform can be cycled at any time for internal infrastructure
-  infrastructure management purposes (like dynamic load balancing of the server),
+  management purposes (like dynamic load balancing of the server), when such event happens, the
-  when such event happens, the sticky sessions are also invalidated.
+  sticky sessions are also invalidated.

+* If the sticky session cookie expires, the client's request is directed toward a randomly chosen
+  container, and a new sticky session cookie is returned.

 ## The case of Meteor Framework